gennadiy-gaysha/portfolio_project_3/README.md

 - Install Git on your local machine, if it is not already installed.
 - Navigate to the repository you want to clone in a web browser.
-- Click the "Clone or download" button and copy the repository's URL (`https://github.com/gennadiy-gaysha/portfolio_project_3`)to your clipboard.
+- Click the "Clone or download" button and copy the repository's URL (`https://github.com/gennadiy-gaysha/portfolio_project_3`) to your clipboard.
 - Open a terminal or command prompt on your local machine.
 - Change to the directory where you want to clone the repository.
 - Type the command `git clone https://github.com/gennadiy-gaysha/portfolio_project_3.git` and press enter.